A book review of “The Unguidebook™ Sydney & Melbourne”

 The books in the series are available as e-books with colour photographs.
 Paperback versions have black-and-white photographs.

-The other books in the series are Impressions of Hong Kong and Macau, Impressions of Sydney, and Impressions of the Pacific Northwest.
-Work is underway on the next two volumes highlighting New Zealand’s South Island, Perth, and Western Australia.
+The other books in the series feature Hong Kong, Sydney and Macau, and New Zealand’s South Island .
 Their e-books are available through Amazon, iTunes, and Barnes and Noble.
 The paperbacks versions are sold through Amazon.
 MacKenzie and Doug Freeman can be found online at https://www.imaginexxus.com/.

-Although Impressions of Sydney and Melbourne is not a guide book per se, I will use it to help me formulate my itinerary should my Australia trip become a reality.
+Although The Unguidebook™ Sydney and Melbourne is not a guide book per se, I will use it to help me formulate my itinerary should my Australia trip become a reality.

 Never miss a story.
 Sign up for Destinations Detours and Dreams free monthly e-newsletter and receive behind-the-scenes information and sneak peaks ahead.